BrightSpots/rctab-docs/docs/user_guide/user_guide_extended.md

 Some extended information about running RCTab within the context of its computer hardware and operating system.

 ### Increasing memory allocated for RCTab
+!!! warning

+    This is for technical users only who are confident using the command prompt or terminal.

 For large contests, RCTab can be told explicitly to use more resources on the computer.
 This can speed up tabulation for large contests.
 Here is how to do that.